Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: LBM-DEM with free surface

-For the impactor, the contact force $\bm{F}^{I,c}$ and torque $\bm{T}^{I,c}$, which arise from the interactions with the suspended particles, are also calculated by the DEM.
-The lubrication force $\bm{F}^{I,\rm lub}$ and torque $\bm{T}^{I,\rm lub}$ are also calculated in a similar manner as used in suspended particles.
-The long-range hydrodynamic force $\bm{F}^{I,h}$ and torque $\bm{T}^{I,h}$ are calculated using the bounce-back rule which satisfies the no-slip boundary condition between the fluid and the surface of the impactor \cite{ladd1994a,ladd1994b}.
+$\bm{F}^{g}_I = - m_I \tilde{g} \bm{\hat{z}}$ is the gravitational force acting on the impactor.
+Note that the time dependence of the effective gravitational acceleration acting on the impactor is simply ignored in our analysis.
+This is one of the error sources in our analysis.
+The contact force $\bm{F}^{c}_{I}$ and torque $\bm{T}^{c}_{I}$, which arise from the interactions with the suspended particles, are also calculated by the DEM.
+The lubrication force $\bm{F}^{\rm lub}_{I}$ and torque $\bm{T}^{\rm lub}_{I}$ are also calculated in a similar manner as used in suspended particles.
+The long-range hydrodynamic force $\bm{F}^{h}_{I}$ and torque $\bm{T}^{h}_{I}$ are calculated using the bounce-back rule which satisfies the no-slip boundary condition between the fluid and the surface of the impactor \cite{ladd1994a,ladd1994b}.
 In the bounce-back rule, the LBM discrete distribution function that streams from fluid nodes to the boundary nodes is reflected.
 Then, the hydrodynamic force on each node is calculated from the momentum transferred in this reflection process.
 In our implementation, the bounce-back rule is implemented by treating the surface of the impactor as boundary nodes.